 The Schlieffen Plan didn’t work.
 Instead, Belgium put up a fight, French troops set up defences, Great Britain and all the British colonies stepped in to defend Belgium, and Russia was ready to go in ten days.

-On the Western Front, the opposing forces got bogged down in north-east France and a new kind of warfare emerged.
-It was called trench warfare.
+On the Western Front, the opposing forces got bogged down in north-east France and a new kind of warfare emerged: trench warfare.
 This was an incredibly devastating and demoralizing form of combat that left the participants, the local citizenry, and the surrounding countryside permanently scarred.

 How was trench warfare different?
 In past conflicts, when two big armies met on a battlefield, they attacked each other directly, head-on and face to face.
 Usually, cavalry (soldiers on horses), infantry (soldiers on foot), and rolling artillery like cannons were used on both sides and the “rules of engagement” were quite clear.